ibexa/documentation-user/docs/pim/create_edit_product.md

 ![Creating a new product](img/create_new_product.png "Creating a new product")

 5\.
-Fill in or edit content fields of the product, for example, name, specification and description.
+Fill in or edit content fields of the product, for example, name, specification, and description.
 Fields marked with an asterisk (*) are required.

 ![Editing product information](img/create_product.png "Editing product information")

 6\.
-In the Attributes section, define the product's attributes, for example, dimensions, resolution or capacity.
+In the Attributes section, define the product's attributes, for example, dimensions, resolution, or capacity.

 7\.
 If you're adding a new product, click the **Create** button.
 If you're editing an existing one, click the **Update** button.